How to get to Tui?

-Have you ever wondered how to get to Tui, the charming starting point of the Portuguese Camino?
-If you’re planning to do the Camino de Santiago and are traveling from Madrid, Barcelona, Seville, Santiago, or Vigo, you’ll find all the information you need here.
+Have you ever wondered how to get to Tui, the charming starting point of the Portuguese Way?
+If you are going to undertake the Camino de Santiago and are traveling from Madrid, Barcelona, Seville, Santiago, or Vigo, here you will find all the information you need.
 Join me in discovering the best transportation options to reach Tui.
-Don’t miss out!
+Don't miss it!

-The city of Tui is located in the south of the province of Pontevedra, bordering Portugal and overlooking the Miño River.
-As the capital of the municipality with about 17,000 inhabitants, it is the starting point for many pilgrims each year.
-Tui is well-connected within Galicia, and there are several options for getting there, depending on where you’re coming from and the mode of transport you choose.
+The city of Tui is located to the south of the province of Pontevedra, bordering Portugal and overlooking the Miño River.
+As the capital of the municipality, with around 17,000 inhabitants, it is the starting point for many pilgrims each year.
+Tui is well connected within Galicia, and there are several options to get there, depending on where you are coming from and the means you choose.

 Skyline of Tui